discretize/discretize-guides/cm-guides/ranger/power-soulbeast/static.md

 <InformationBlock title="Tips">

 - Be careful to place your <Skill name="Frost Trap"/> close enough and not too early, or it will not trigger.
-- Swapping to Axe/Axe right after she becomes vulnerable allows you to greed one hit of <Item name="Air"/>.
-Do not delay the rest of your rotation for this!
+- Swapping to Axe/Axe right after Artsariiv becomes vulnerable allows you to greed one hit of <Item name="Air"/>. **Do not** delay the rest of your rotation for this!

 </InformationBlock>
 </CMInformation>